 Any decent online invoice generator should have these features:

-- Data entry specific to each invoice section, from adding taxes (VAT-compliant invoices) to discounts (either as value or percentage) and having multiple currencies to choose from.
+- Data entry specific to each invoice section, from adding taxes (VAT-compliant invoices) to discounts (as value or percentage) and having multiple currencies to choose from.

 - Customization.
-Adding custom fields and columns, e.g., shipping costs, company logo, choosing the invoicing layout, etc. A bonus would be creating your own template to be used for future invoices.
+You are adding custom fields and columns, e.g., shipping costs, company logo, choosing the invoicing layout, etc. A bonus would be creating your template to be used for future invoices.

 - Invoice management.
-Tracking and monitoring invoices through invoice statuses (sent, paid, void).
-Download invoices in various formats, especially PDFs.
+You track and monitor invoices through their statuses (sent, paid, void) and download invoices in various formats, especially PDFs.

 - Easy access.
 Save and store your invoices on the cloud to invoice on the go.